Quigley's Point

 Evidence of ancient settlement in the area includes a standing stone site in Cabry townland, and a reputed former cromlech site (since removed) in Carrowkeel townland.

 The Presbyterian Church in Ireland has a church at Greenbank near the village.
 Greenbank Presbyterian Church was built in 1862 in a "Gothic influenced" style.
 The nearby Presbyterian church hall, which was gutted by fire following an apparent arson attack in 2003, was subsequently restored.

-Quigley's Point had a population of 199 people at the time of the 2016 census, down from 227 in the 2011 census.
+Quigley's Point had a population of 213 people at the time of the 2022 census, down slightly from 227 in the 2011 census.